Difference between Rent And Mortgage : Key Distinctions Unveiled

 Faq 2: How Does Renting Work?

 Renting allows you to live in a property owned by someone else.
-You pay a predetermined amount of money, typically on a monthly basis, to the landlord, who is responsible for property maintenance and repairs.
+You pay a predetermined amount of money, typically on a monthly basis, to the landlord, who is responsible for maintaining and repairing the property.

 Faq 3: What Are The Advantages Of Renting?